ismailone23/store-management-system/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+This is a admin panel or it can be said as a product management system for stores .
+Here you can track your stocks, invoices, collections, generate reports, customers credit and debit amount and so on .

 ## Getting Started

-## This is a admin panel or it can be said as a product management system for stores .
-Here you can track your stocks, invoices, collections, generate reports, customers credit and debit amount and so on .

 First, run the development server: